node-dot-cpp/memory-safe-cpp/checker/doc/CHECKER-QUICK-START.md

 Or take a look at [CHECKER-TESTS.md](CHECKER-TESTS.md) to run or add automated test cases.

 Build with clang and other build options
 ----------------------------------------

 While `gcc` is the default option, tools can be built with other gcc versions or with `clang`.

-To do that, `build.sh` needs to be modified:
+To do that, `checker/build.sh` needs to be modified:

 	# Uncomment lines below to use clang or change to other compiler
 	export CC=clang-7